Blank (cartridge): Applications

 Blank rimfire cartridges, commonly called power loads, are also used in some nail guns (powder-actuated tools), where the power is tapped to force a heavy piston into the nail, with enough force to bury its full length into steel or concrete.

-Some forms of fast draw competitions use special blanks that are loaded with a layer of slow burning rifle powder on top of a thin layer of faster-burning pistol powder.
-The pistol powder ignites the slower burning rifle powder, and fires it out of the barrel much like a shotgun shell.
+Some forms of fast draw competitions use special blanks loaded with a layer of slow-burning rifle powder on top of a thin layer of faster-burning pistol powder.
+The pistol powder ignites the slower-burning rifle powder and fires it out of the barrel much like a shotgun shell.
 The burning powder only travels a few yards before it completely combusts, but that is far enough to burst the balloon used as a target for those competitions.
 Wax bullets are also commonly used for competitions and training where a non-lethal projectile is required.

 A blank cartridge was sometimes also issued to a randomly selected shooter in an execution by firing squad, on the theory that each of the shooters would take comfort in the fact that they may not have fired a live round.
 This tradition dates back to before cartridge arms, when a muzzle loading musket would be loaded without a ball.

-Some abattoir captive bolt pistols are powered by blank cartridges.
+Blank cartridges power some abattoir captive bolt pistols.

-Blank 12-gauge shotgun cartridges are also used in "alarm mines", devices that use a tripwire to produce an extremely loud report in order to alert people in the vicinity.
+Blank 12-gauge shotgun cartridges are also used in "alarm mines", devices that use a tripwire to produce an extremely loud report to alert people in the vicinity.

 Blank rounds have been used to contain the propellant within an empty cartridge, or in some cases as a piston to unlock the bolt and operate the weapon.
 These types of rounds are rarely used and are mostly found on spotting rifles.